VCL3D/PanoDR/index.md

 without diminished reality iii) highlighted object for removal iv) our inpainting method result v) augmented reality with diminished reality, the result is much more natural.

+# Contact
+Please direct any questions related to the code & models to gkitsasv “at” iti “dot” gr or post an issue to the code [repo](https://github.com/VCL3D/PanoDR).

 # Acknowledgements
 This project has received funding from the European Union's Horizon 2020 innovation programme ATLANTIS under grant agreement No 951900.